Skip to Content

 Tips for Cooking the Best Venison Steak

-Marinated Venison Steak Recipe
+Ingredients for The Best Marinated Venison Steak

-Lemon Juice: Adds brightness and helps tenderize the meat.
+Lemon Juice: Adds brightness and tenderizes.

 Make the Marinade: In a shallow bowl or zip-top bag, combine olive oil, lemon juice, red wine vinegar, soy sauce, Worcestershire sauce, garlic, salt, pepper, Italian seasoning, paprika, and parsley.

-Preheat the Grill or Pan: Heat your grill to medium-high (450°F to 500°F) or preheat a cast iron skillet over medium heat.
+Preheat the Grill or Pan: Heat your grill to medium-high (450°F to 500°F), or preheat a cast iron skillet over medium heat.

 If you try this venison steak recipe, I’d love to hear your thoughts and questions in the comments below.
 Feel free to give this post a five-star rating if you found it helpful!
 And don’t forget to share your perfectly juicy venison steaks with me on Instagram @therusticelk.